dracuxan/dracuxan/readme.md

 }

 func (me *SoftwareEngineer) SayHi() {
     fmt.Println("Thanks for stopping by.
-Hope you find something interesting.")
+Hope you find it in time...")
 }

 func main() {